Drugs, alcohol & mental health

 Taking any substances can be dangerous.
 They can also have bad interactions with any medications or other substances you might use.

-Some people take cannabis because it makes them feel relaxed or happy, but it can also make you feel anxious or feel paranoid.
+Some people take cannabis because it makes them feel relaxed or happy, but It can also make you feel anxious or feel paranoid.
 Some people may experience things that aren't real.
 This is a sign of drug-induced psychosis.
 Some studies have shown that the risk of psychosis may be higher if you:

 - use cannabis for a long time,

-- use it frequently, or
+- use it frequently, and

 - use ‘high-strength’ cannabis, like skunk.

 If you have been using cannabis and you feel that it is affecting your health, make an appointment to see your GP as soon as you can.
-Your doctor should not judge you, and should not tell other people you use drugs.
+Your doctor should not judge you and should not tell other people you use drugs.

 The long-term effects of alcohol also depend on how much you drink, and how regularly you drink it.
 If you drink too much on a regular basis then you could cause yourself serious physical and mental harm.
-Drinking may also make it more difficult for you to recover from your mental illness, and may reduce your quality of life.

 New Psychoactive Substances (NPS)